JorjaFox/library/_source/_news/2007/buddy-tv-3.md

 Reportedly Fox simply didn't show up to shoot the scenes for the finale as a gesture of protest over her salary dispute, forcing the show to shoot an "alternate ending" for the episode.
 This apparently cost CBS quite a lot of money, between script re-writes, filming costs, and flying Fox's co-star **Marg Helgenberger** back to Las Vegas to re-shoot the alternate scenes.
 Jorja Fox's representative claims that she did show up on set to shoot her scenes, however, so it's uncertain whether these reports are accurate.

 Will Sara Sidle be back next season or not?
-Will the **Grissom**-and-Sara romance be revealed to their co-workers?
+Will the **Grissom:**-and-Sara romance be revealed to their co-workers?
 I guess we'll have to wait and see.

 It's not the first time Jorja Fox has been involved in a contract dispute with CBS over the show; in fact, three years ago she and **George Eads** (**CSI'**s Nick Stokes) were actually fired after they refused to show up for work without a raise.
 Fox was making over $100 000 per episode of **CSI**, and that she was demanding a "major raise." to which CBS and the **CSI** producers reportedly offered her a "moderate raise," but she turned it down.
 However, they were hired back within a couple of days.